A Million Miles in a Thousand Years

 Fear us not only a guide to keep us safe.
 It is also a manipulative emotion that can trick us into a boring life.

 No character had a vague ambition.
-Maybe the reasons our lives seem so muddled is because we keep walking into scenes in which we, along with the people around us, have no clear idea what we want.
+Maybe the reason our lives seem so muddled is that we keep walking into scenes in which we, along with the people around us, have no clear idea what we want.

 Living a Good Story